Home

 Different market physics

-Commodities became an asset class — with index rules, roll, and passive flows as new variables.
+Commodities became an asset class: index rules, roll yield, and passive flows became new variables shaping price behaviour.

 Interactive: Index exposure